Branched It\^o formula and natural It\^o-Stratonovich isomorphism: Algebraic preliminaries

 Given a (real) finite-dimensional vector space \(U\), we will now define a way of \say{labelling} the vertices of a forest without having to choose a basis of \(U\).
-This and similar constructions have already appeared in the literature: \cite{CW17} (motivated by the need to consider \(U\) infinite-dimensional), and \cite[Ch.\ 5]{Lod12} (using \(\mathbb S\)-modules); we choose to adopt this notation in order to develop the theory in a coordinate-free manner. \begin{definition} For \(\mathscr f = \mathscr t_1^{k_1} \cdots \mathscr t_n^{k_n}\), we define recursively
+This and similar constructions have already appeared in the literature: \cite{CW17} (motivated by the need to consider \(U\) infinite-dimensional), and \cite[Ch.\ 5]{Lod12} (using \(\mathbb S\)-modules); we choose to adopt this notation in order to develop the theory in a coordinate-free manner.
+For \(\mathscr f = \mathscr t_1^{k_1} \cdots \mathscr t_n^{k_n}\), we define recursively

-where \(\boxtimes\) is the usual tensor product among vector spaces and \(\boxdot\) is the symmetric tensor product (we prefer these symbols to \(\otimes\), \(\odot\), since the latter will be used more extensively later for external tensor products). \end{definition} The presence of \(\boxdot\) ensures that \(U^{\boxtimes \mathscr f}\) encodes all the symmetries of the forest \(\mathscr f\).
+where \(\boxtimes\) is the usual tensor product among vector spaces and \(\boxdot\) is the symmetric tensor product (we prefer these symbols to \(\otimes\), \(\odot\), since the latter will be used more extensively later for external tensor products).

+The presence of \(\boxdot\) ensures that \(U^{\boxtimes \mathscr f}\) encodes all the symmetries of the forest \(\mathscr f\) not already present in the non-planarity of the undecorated forest.
 From \eqref{eq:indS} it follows that there is a canonical isomorphism between this definition that of \cite{CW17} as a quotient by the action of \(\mathbb S_\scrf\)

 both descriptions will be useful.
 At the two extremes, denoting \(\mathscr l_n\) the totally ordered tree with \(n\) vertices (called the \emph{\(n\)-ladder}) and \(\mathscr r_n\) the product of \(n\) disjoint roots, we have \(U^{\boxtimes \mathscr l_n} = U^{\boxtimes n}\) and \(U^{\boxtimes \mathscr r_n} = U^{\boxdot n}\).
 A more generic example would be